WARNING: Before starting on this project, you

 Testing your client

-Throughout this project, you are building a client that will interact with
+Throughout this project, you are building network applications that interact

-a pre-built server.
+with pre-built components.
 Due to the nature of network-based communication, you

 should NOT rely on make test for testing your